Xilmi/Rotp-Fusion/README.md

 ## What's New

+2024.07.31 (BR)
+- Added help to the colony view.
+- Added all options related to Ship combat in the combat option panel.

 2024.07.30 (BR)
 - For trackpad user: Music and soud level can now be adjusted with right-click / Shift-right-click.
 - Fixed disabling untested new feature.